 Hundreds of Albertans are alive today because they took charge of their health and escaped the waits to which patients are routinely subjected inside the government’s health-care monopoly.
 Obtaining a timely diagnosis of their cancers or other conditions allowed these Albertans to decrease their suffering, prevent permanent damage to their health, and even save their lives.
 These Albertans did not jump to the front of the queue.
 They left the queue.

-The October 17th hearing is the first time that a court outside Quebec hears an application to extend this landmark Supreme Court decision to another Canadian province: Alberta.
+The October 17th hearing is the first time that a court outside Quebec heard an application to extend this landmark Supreme Court decision to another Canadian province, specifically Alberta.

-Calgary lawyer and JCCF President John Carpay will advocate for the constitutional right to access health care outside of the government’s monopoly – a monopoly to which Albertans are confined by law.
+Calgary lawyer and Justice Centre President John Carpay advocated for the constitutional right to access health care outside of the government’s monopoly – a monopoly to which Albertans are confined by law.

 Dr. Allen was forced to stop practising dentistry due to debilitating back pain.
 Unable to work, unable to enjoy life and unwilling to face another 18 months of pain, Dr. Allen paid $77,503 out of pocket for back surgery in Montana in December, 2009.